 About the Author

-Ross Macnaughton is a professor emeritus who taught Business Computing and The Mathematics of Finance at Ryerson University from 1976 to 2011.
+Ross Macnaughton is a professor emeritus who taught Business Computing and The Mathematics of Finance at Ryerson University (now TMU).
 He also consulted for a Toronto firm that invested $3 billion for several pension funds.
-He also wrote and sold two software packages that were used by roughly 100,000 researchers and students.
+Additionally, he wrote and sold two software packages that were used by roughly 100,000 researchers and students.

-How can someone who is not actuary critique actuaries?
+How can someone who is not an actuary critique actuaries?

-Since 2010, our Chief Actuary has admitted to errors totaling 500% regarding his financial predictions.
-The rest of his predictions have been reasonably accurate.
+Since 2010, our Chief Actuary has admitted to massive errors regarding his financial predictions - errors that have resulted in a $500 billion surplus.
+The rest of his actuarial predictions have been reasonably accurate.
 As a professor who taught The Mathematics of Finance, Ross is only critiquing our Chief Actuary’s error-prone financial analysis of the CPP.

 All pension experts insist on a Board of Governors, primarily comprised of contributors and pensioners.
 The CPP has none.
 And the CPP is not audited by our Auditor General.
-The CRA has no jurisdiction over the CPP.
-Someone needs to critique a Chief Actuary who has reported fiction to 20 million CPP members.
+Finally, the CRA has no jurisdiction over the CPP.
+Someone needs to critique a Chief Actuary who refuses to even acknowledge a $500 billion surplus.
+Millions of struggling Canadians could benefit immensely with appropriate CPP reform.

 CPP Investments’ founder